List of Saturday Night Live cast members: Returning to host

-Several former SNL cast members have returned to host the show.
-The first former cast member to come back and host the show was Chevy Chase in February 1978.
+Over three dozen former SNL cast members have returned to host the show.
+The first former cast member to host the show was Chevy Chase in February 1978.
+Chase is also the first former cast member to reach the Five-Timers Club, and is the most frequent-former cast member to host (he is also one of few hosts banned from hosting, having last hosted in 1997).
+Chase returned as a guest at the 50th Anniversary Special.

+In addition to Chase, other former cast members that are in the Five-Timers Club are Bill Murray, Tina Fey, Will Ferrell, and Kristen Wiig.
+Fey has hosted six times, which makes her the most frequent former female cast member to host the show.
+Martin Short is the most recent member of the Five-Timers Club, having hosted the show most recently on December 21, 2024, during the show's 50th season.

+The show's 22nd season is notable, as seven of the 20 hosts were former cast members.
+They included Dana Carvey, Robert Downey Jr., Phil Hartman, Chris Rock, Martin Short, Chase and Mike Myers.

+Julia Louis-Dreyfus was the first former female cast member to host the show; hosting it near the end of its 31st season in May 2006.

 While the majority of cast members who also hosted the show were first cast members and then hosted after leaving the show, there have been two cast members who have hosted the show prior to joining the cast: Billy Crystal (he hosted the show twice during the ninth season prior to joining the cast in the tenth season) and Michael McKean (he hosted the show in the tenth season and joined the cast in the nineteenth season).
 McKean is also the only eventual cast member who first appeared as a musical guest (with Spinal Tap, May 1984).

 Eddie Murphy is the only cast member to have hosted the show while still a cast member.
-He also holds the distinction of having the longest gap between successive hosting of the show.
-There was a 35 year and 6 day gap between his second and third hosting of the show.
+He also holds the distinction of having the longest gap between successive hosting of the show, with his second and third hostings of the show having been 35 years and 6 days apart.

 Adam Sandler and Dan Aykroyd tie the record of the longest gap between leaving the show as a cast member and returning as a host.
-Both hosted the show for the first time nine days shy of 24 years from last appearance as cast.
+Both hosted the show for the first time nine days shy of 24 years from their last appearance as cast members.
 However, both made appearances on the show during the gap.
 On the flip side, Bill Murray holds the record for having the shortest gap between leaving the show and returning to host at 287 days after leaving the cast.

 The "SNL Curse"

-Although SNL is best known as the launchpad for many successful careers, eight former cast members have died before the age of 60.
+Although SNL is best known as the launchpad for many successful careers, eight former cast members have met their untimely deaths.
 This has given rise to a superstition known as the "Saturday Night Live Curse".